 The emotional trauma which comes with childhood sexual abuse does not disappear overnight, if ever.
 Eliminating and managing symptoms that accompany sexual abuse require an ample amount of counseling.
 Although these long-term effects might only impact a victim’s personal life, they do have a way of seeping into a person’s professional life.
 Depression, anxiety, and PTSD symptoms can prevent someone from being able to work and cause chronic struggles to accomplish life goals.
 If you are a survivor of childhood sexual abuse, you are not alone and you shouldn’t have to shoulder the financial burden that comes with therapy and lost wages due to your symptoms and struggles.
 A qualified child sexual abuse attorney can help.

-An Experienced Attorney Can Help Child Sexual Abuse Survivors
+An Experienced Florida Attorney Can Help Child Sexual Abuse Survivors

 Whether you the parent or guardian of a childhood sexual abuse victim or an adult survivor, coping with the trauma of sexual abuse or helping your child cope with trauma can be overwhelming, and even unbearable in some cases.
-The knowledgeable and empathetic child sexual abuse lawyers at Dolman Law Group and Sibley Dolman are here to help you and your family through this incredibly challenging time.
+The knowledgeable and empathetic child sexual abuse lawyers at Sibley Dolman Gipe Accident Injury Lawyers, PA and Sibley Dolman are here to help you and your family through this incredibly challenging time.
 We cannot undo the past, but we can help you seek justice, advocate for you and your child, and possibly secure you a settlement or court-awarded damages to help cover the costs of therapy, so you can work through your emotional trauma.
 Some of the ways we can help you or your child include:

-- Gathering any police reports or medical records which provide documentation of the abuse
+- Gathering any police reports or medical records that provide documentation of the abuse

 - Locating and interviewing witnesses who suspected or reported the abuse